IHaskell/IHaskell/README.md

 # Developing

+IHaskell is regularly updated to work with the latest version of GHC.
+To read how this is done, and how the development environment is set up, please see [this blog post](https://vaibhavsagar.com/blog/2021/05/02/updating-ihaskell-newer-ghc).

+## Nix flake

-To work on IHaskell's source code, there is a Nix flake that provides a developer environment.
-Note that Nix flakes require at least Nix 2.4.
-Besides that, `flakes` must be listed in the `experimental-features` of the Nix config, depending on the Nix version.
+There is also a Nix flake that provides a developer environment.
+For details on Nix flakes, please see the documentation at https://nixos.wiki/wiki/Flakes.

 After this, IHaskell can be compiled as follows: